michaelskyba/kvrg-avg/README.md

 ```python
 config_directory = "<your config directory>"
 ```
-Do not end your directory with a forward slash.
+Avoid ending the string with a forward slash.

 ## Usage